-The Bank also enters into sale of stressed assets in-line with the Operating guidelines applicable for Small Finance Bank and Master Direction on "Transfer of loan exposure" dated September 24, 2021.
+The Bank also enters into sale of stressed assets in-line with the Operating guidelines applicable for Small Finance Bank and Master Direction on "Transfer of loan exposures" dated September 24, 2021, updated from time to time.

 Accounting policy

 Assets transferred through securitisation and direct assignment of cash flows are de-recognised when they are sold (true sale criteria being fully met with) and consideration is received.
 Sales / transfers that do not meet true sale criteria are accounted for as borrowings.
 For a securitisation or direct assignment transaction, the Bank recognises profit upon receipt of the funds and loss is recognised at the time of sale.